davmac314/libbmcxx/README.md

 Work-in-progress.

 Provides various C++ (and C) standard library components that are suitable for bare metal applications.
-Requires G++/Clang++.
+Requires G++/Clang++, and uses the C headers provided by the compiler (in `-ffreestanding` mode).

-Note: no floating-point support (yet; may be added as a configurable option later).
-No thread support.
+Note: no floating-point support or thread support (yet; both may be added as options later).

 The intention is to provide a useful subset of the C++ standard library, eventually with options for excluding exception-throwing code etc.